- August 15, 2012

 - by Lars Carlberg

-In Trier, Dr. Daniel Deckers, a German wine author and political editor of the Frankfurter Allgemeine Zeitung, gave an excellent presentation of his new book about the history of the VDP titled Im Zeichen des Traubenadlers (von Zabern, 2010).
+In Trier, Dr. Daniel Deckers, wine author and political editor of the Frankfurter Allgemeine Zeitung, gave an excellent presentation of Im Zeichen des Traubenadlers (von Zabern, 2010), his new book about the history of the VDP.
 Many of the noted and senior members of the Grosser Ring, such as Egon Müller and Manfred Prüm of Joh.
 Jos.
 Prüm, were in attendance on September 28, 2010.

 In addition, several estates kindly provided their Rieslings—primarily fruity Kabinetts from the 2009 vintage—to taste before and after Deckers’s lecture, including some very good wines from Joh.
 Jos.
 Prüm (2004 Wehlener Sonnenuhr Riesling Kabinett), Schloss Lieser, Geltz-Zilliken, von Othegraven, and Clemens Busch, the latter the lone dry Riesling called “vom grauen Schiefer” (from gray slate).

 Although I’ve yet to finish reading Deckers’s In the Sign of the Eagle, much of its focus is on the Mosel as well as Trier, an important center for wine merchants and auctions in the mid- to late 19th century.
-It was therefore only appropriate to have his presentation with slideshow take place in the municipal library of Trier.
+It was only right to have his presentation with slide show take place in the municipal library of Trier.

 One out-of-print book that Deckers highlights is Otto Wolfgang Loeb and Terence Prittie’s Moselle (Faber and Faber, 1972).
 O.W.
 Loeb, who emigrated from Trier to London in 1937, established a leading wine merchant house, and Terence Prittie was a well-known British wine journalist.
 Their book was dedicated to the memory of O.W.
 Loeb’s father, Sigmund Loeb (1859–1950), an esteemed wine broker and President of the Mosel Wine Trade Association from 1903–1930.
-(On old black-and-white photographs, Sigmund Loeb is easily recognizable with his long beard.
-Most gentlemen wore moustaches at the time.)
+On old black-and-white photographs, Sigmund Loeb is easily recognizable with his long beard, as most gentlemen wore moustaches at the time.